-The tractability of biosecurity seems comparable to our other high-priority causes safeguarding the long-term future, such as AI safety and nuclear security.
+The tractability of biosecurity seems comparable to our other high-priority causes working to safeguard the long-term future, such as AI safety and nuclear security.
 80,000 Hours rates biosecurity as "moderately tractable," and experts characterise the reduction of GCBRs as "potentially tractable."

 We face two important obstacles to significant progress in biosecurity.

-The second is that public discussion of research in biotechnology can often constitute an information hazard --- a risk arising from the spread of true information.
+The second is that public discussion of research in biotechnology can often constitute an information hazard — that is, a risk arising from the spread of true information.
 This is for a couple of reasons: